cjvanhorn/Nassau-Grouper-AAS-Proximity-Project/README.md

 # Purpose
 The purpose of this repository is to provide the finalized data, Bayesian model framework, and code to produce figures presented in _Hydrophone placement yields high variability in detection of_ Epinephelus striatus _calls at a spawning site_, to be published in _Ecological Applications_.

+# Open Research Statement
+In an effort to make our research reproducible and accessible, we provide all raw acoustic data recorded by the five hydrophones in this study.
+The raw acoustic data can be found on google drive at the following link: <https://drive.google.com/drive/folders/1L1-DVdh9bRZWZD1oy-l6h2QWVltPYfsv?usp=sharing>

 # Organization
 The R script file 'model_and_figures.R' contains the Bayesian model and all code to construct each figure presented in the manuscript.
 The R data file 'data_for_figures_and_model.RData' contains all finalized data formatted for use in the script file and for figure generation.
 This includes:
   - **anthro_data** - a binary categorization of minutes in which significant interference is present ('INTERFERENCE_PRESENT') in the acoustic data recorded at a given hydrophone.
 The data is organized long with each hydrophone's dataset stacked on top of each other and labeled by a factored column termed 'HYDROPHONE'.
 These are time stamped in three ways: